Brucelee352/BLS_Microdata_Analysis/README.md

 ## License

 Built on BLS public-use microdata, which carries no redistribution restrictions.
 See the [BLS Data Policy](https://www.bls.gov/bls/linksite.htm) for terms.
+Repo is not bound to licensure for reproduction purposes and is closed-source.